 Use of more than 100 grams of fenugreek seeds daily can cause intestinal distress and nausea.
 In addition, fenugreek causes uterine contractions, which means that it should not be used by pregnant women.
 Children under age two should also not take fenugreek.

-Fenugrek may react adversely with a variety of medications, including glipizide: heparin; insulin; ticlopidine; and warfarin.
-Do not take warfarin if you are taking any of these medications.
+Fenugreek may react adversely with a variety of medications, including glipizide: heparin; insulin; ticlopidine; and warfarin.
+Do not take fenugreek if you are taking any of these medications.
 As always, consult with a health care provider before taking fenugreek or any other dietary supplement.

 - Blumenthal M, Busse WR, Goldberg A, et al. (eds) The Complete Commission E Monographs: Therapeutic Guide to Herbal Medicines.
 Boston, MA: Integrative Medicine Communications, 1998, p.
 130.

 - Bordia A, Verma SK, Srivastava KC.
 Effect of ginger (zingiber officinale rocs.) and fenugreek (trigonella foenumgraecum L) on blood lipids, blood sugar, and platelet aggregation in patients with coronary artery disease.
 Prostagland Leukotrienes Essential Fatty Acids 1997;56:37984.

 - Raghuram TC, Sharma RD, Sivakumar B, Sahay BK.
 Effect of fenugreek seeds on intravenous glucose disposition in non-insulin dependent diabetic patients.
 Phytother Res 1994;8:836.

 - Sauvaire Y, Ribes G, Baccou JC, Loubatieres-Mariani MM.
 Implication of steroid saponins and sapogenins in the hypocholesterolemic effect of fenugreek.
 Lipids 1991;26:1917.